peterhinch/micropython-mqtt/GATEWAY.md

  3. `esp_up` Set when an ESPNow message is successfully sent to the gateway.
  4. `esp_down` Set when an ESPNow message has failed.

-An appication using any of these events should clear them.
+An application using any of these events should clear them.

 Public bound variable:
  1. `txpower = None`.
 Certain ESP32-S3 boards are unreliable when running at